ROYAL ACADEMY OF DANCE (RAD)

 EXAMINATIONS & RESULTS

 • Examinations are open to both male and female candidates.
 Candidates may take any Grade without having passed previous examinations, provided they satisfy the minimum age requirements.
 Candidates may also re-take an examination as many times as they wish, regardless of the result.

 • Examination candidates are marked on the following criteria: Technique, Musicality, and Performance.
 Students who achieve the standard required for a passing grade receive a results form, a certificate specifying the level attained, and a bronze, silver, or gold medal.

-Quinte Ballet School of Canada is pleased to have two certified RAD instructors, Suzanne Caple and Blythe Graziano.
+Quinte Ballet School of Canada is pleased to have a certified RAD instructor, Blythe Graziano.

 • RAD teachers utilize carefully structured Academy syllabi, which is both fun and safe.

 • RAD teachers have the training and qualifications necessary to teach dance to young children and students.

 • RAD teachers continue training throughout their careers to ensure they are abreast of changes and have updated their skills and knowledge.

 • Students must be enrolled in both classes in their level per week in order to take their exam.

 • Exam fees are due in the weeks prior to the exams which are at the end of Term 2.